confluentmedical/nitinol-design-concepts/105-open-frame-design/README.md

 ## Equations and Sketches

 Stents and stent-like structures are often composed of repeating patterns of similar features.
 Commonly, designers will seek to consider many variations of a common architecture, each with a specific adjustment of feature dimensions, such as strut width, strut length, or wall thickness.
-As such, it is convenient to a build *parametric* solid model, with feature dimensions driven by equations and variables as shown below.
+As such, it is convenient to a build a *parametric* solid model, with feature dimensions driven by equations and variables as shown below.

 ```vb
 "Tube_OD"= 8.00mm